cronvel/smart-preprocessor/documentation.md

 //# loglevel = trace : console.log( myVar ) ;
 ```

-If a switch *loglevel* exists and is set to "trace", then the code is uncommented.
+If a *loglevel* switch exists and is set to "trace", then the code will be uncommented.